hosseinoliabak/cisco/Routing/02_transport_layer.md

   * Segment contains 20-byte header, options, + data
   * Variable payload size (the size is decided by the TCP software and is usually 1500 bytes)
   * Must fit into MTU: maximum transfer unit size of a network
+    * Ethernet MTU is the largest payload that can be carried in a single frame, not including Ethernet headers.
+    A common default MTU is 1500 bytes
+  * Path MTU Discovery (PMTUD):
+    * Suppose **(R1)**-------MTU=1500Bytes-------**(R2)**-------MTU=1280Bytes-------**(R3)**
+    * Suppose R1 wants to send a packet to R3. r2 realize that packet is too big to send it to R3.
+    * Then R2 split up the packet (to 220 B + 1280 B fragment) and sends it to R3?
+      * More work for R2
+      * IPv6 packets cannot be fragmented by transit routers as the minimum MTU for IPv6 is 1280 Bytes
+        * R2 sends ICMPv6 type 2 message telling to R1 "Use MTU 1280"
 * **Sliding window** protocol with timeout
   * Receiver sends back ack# equal to next expected segment#
   * Receiver uses piggybacking.
 Meaning that I send you something, You want to send me something.
 Okay you can give me the ack of the segment